-At Monday’s (5/15) State Board of Education meeting a summary of South Dakota’s plan for educating students under the Every Student Succeeds Act was presented following a year’s worth of discussion with educators and stakeholders in South Dakota, including the ASBSD Board of Directors.
+At the State Board of Education meeting in May (5/15) a summary of South Dakota’s plan for educating students under the Every Student Succeeds Act was presented following a year’s worth of discussion with educators and stakeholders in South Dakota, including the ASBSD Board of Directors.

 “Passage of ESSA provided us the opportunity to assess our system and look for flexibilities within the new federal law that would support our state priorities for educating students.”

 - At the high school level, South Dakota will expand its accountability indicator related to college and career readiness.
 This means schools would receive recognition for providing opportunities for students (e.g., dual credit courses, Advanced Placement courses and exams, and career and technical education courses) in addition to measuring performance on the ACT or Smarter Balanced test;

 - South Dakota will look to emphasize the importance of a positive school climate by developing an accountability indicator around the idea of safe and healthy schools.
 This indicator would apply to elementary and middle schools;

 - South Dakota will look to explore options for allowing schools to assess students not based on the strict structure of grade levels, but rather at their level of learning;